 - Remember the one’s days when barely every person had a cell phone in their car?!
 Channel the Beyond,

 - starting Sunday.
 New #distracteddriving law = ?in✋.

 - Forty-one Retweets 40 40 likes

 - Twitter Ads info and privateness

-“Black and the white letter of the law could allow this,” he instructed Curbed Seattle over email.
+“Black and the white letter of the law could allow this,” he emailed Curbed Seattle.
 “Technically, you would not be maintaining the cellphone or manipulating it.
 This is not recommended as I would suppose it can be greater of a distraction.”
 He said if you do ought to get right to entry to your smartphone for whatever cause; it’ll just be harder on you: “Even with the single contact regulation in place as you’ll appearance down a good way to set off and in flip taking your eyes off of the road.”
 OK: Making telephone calls the usage of a palms-unfastened tool.
 This turned into quality before, and it’s fine now.

 Not OK: something else to distract from the road

 The law states that doing something else to distract you, even operating a motor car, could bring about an extra fine.
 However, that’s a secondary offense, meaning the driving force must be pulled over for something else first.

 It’s difficult due to the fact whether or not or now not you’re distracted by the object would seem up to the officer’s discretion.
 Johnson appeared to suggest that those cases could be uncommon—simplest in the case of a witness file or an admission from the driver.

 “At times, we will articulate a distraction as a contributing element if witnesses observe a driver doing something that might cause a distraction before a collision,” he informed us.
 Sometimes, however, not regularly, the driving force volunteers that they had been distracted: “Only in a few collisions that I have investigated in 26 years has a driving force ‘self-reported being distracted.”